New Jersey Senate

 Interim appointments are made to fill vacant legislative seats by the county committee or committees of the party of the vacating person (since a constitutional amendment passed on November 8, 1988).
 The office is on the ballot for the next general election, even if the other Senate seats are not up for election in that year (such as in years ending with a 5 or 9, such as 2009 or 2015).
 The sole exception to this is if the vacancy occurred within 51 days of the election, in which case the appointment stands until the following general election.

 Service as a State Senator or Member of the General Assembly is considered to be part-time.
-Effective 2002, State Senators and Members of the General Assembly receive an annual base salary of $49,000 with the Senate President and the Assembly Speaker earning slightly more (1/3 over the base).
+Since 2026, legislators receive a base salary of $82,000.
+The last time the salary had increased was 2002.
+At that time, State Senators and Members of the General Assembly received an annual base salary of $49,000 with the Senate President and the Assembly Speaker earning slightly more (1/3 over the base).
 This was an increase from $35,000, which had been in effect since 1990.
-Beginning in 2026, the base salary will increase to $82,000.
 Additionally, each legislator receives an annual allowance of $150,000 for staff salaries.
 In the 2025 Fiscal Year, the total cost of the Legislature in the state budget was $127,346,000.
 Of this amount, $18,690,000 was appropriated to the State Senate for salaries and other costs, and $25,208,000 was appropriated to the General Assembly.